 The formal procedure is as follows:

 A. The student needs a commitment from two faculty members to sponsor his or her interdepartmental major, or from one faculty member for the minor.
-While initiating contact with the faculty is the student’s responsibility, the Center’s staff advisers will help students to identify potential faculty advisers.
-Some students start discussion of the proposal with a faculty member; others may begin by meeting with an adviser in Dewey.
-A handout and the application forms entitled “Individualized Interdepartmental Majors” are available in the Center, and at the website at www.rochester.edu/college/interdepartmental/.
+While initiating contact with the faculty is the student’s responsibility, the center’s staff advisers will help students to identify potential faculty advisers.
+Some students start discussion of the proposal with a faculty member; others may begin by meeting with an adviser in Lattimore 203.
+A handout and the application forms entitled “Individualized Interdepartmental Majors” are available in the center, and at the website at www.rochester.edu/college/interdepartmental/.

 B. After consulting faculty and staff advisers, the student submits a proposal.
 The faculty advisers will be asked to write in support of the proposal, indicating their appraisal of the student’s ability to benefit from the program, their evaluation of its coherence, and their satisfaction with the courses taken.
 The deadlines for submitting proposals are April 1 and November 1.